FactorySimPy/FactorySimPy/docs/basic_components.md

-    work_capacity=4,            # Max number of items that can be processed simultaneously processing_delay=1.2,       # Processing delay (constant or generator/function) blocking=False,             # If True, waits for outgoing edge to accept item; if False, discards item if the outgoing edge is full in_edge_selection="FIRST",  # Policy or function to select incoming edge out_edge_selection="FIRST"  # Policy or function to select outgoing edge )
+    work_capacity=4,            # Max number of items that can be processed simultaneously processing_delay=1.2,       # Processing delay (constant or generator/function) blocking=False,             # If True, waits for outgoing edge to accept item; if False, discards item if the outgoing edge is full in_edge_selection="RANDOM",  # Policy or function to select incoming edge out_edge_selection="RANDOM"  # Policy or function to select outgoing edge )
 ```